HISPlayer/UnrealAndroid-SDK/caching.md

 <img src="./images/Cache5.png">
 </p>

 Creating a new event in an Unreal blueprint and bind it with the HISPlayer Delegate Manager is very simple.
-Just call HISPlayer Get Delegate Manager, drag a node from the return value and select **Assign "Event Name"**.
+Just call HISPlayer Get Delegate Manager, drag a node from the return value and select **Assign On *Event Name***.

 <p align="center">
 <img src="./images/BindEvent.png">